-- 1. Prepare working solution of the estrone conjugate.
+1. Prepare working solution of the estrone conjugate and wash buffer.

-After conjugate working solution is prepared, it is essential that it be mixed and allowed to stand for at least 15 minutes prior to use. - 2.
-Remove the required number of microwell strips.
+After conjugate working solution is prepared, it is essential that it be mixed and allowed to stand for at least 15 minutes prior to use.

+- 2. Remove the required number of microwell strips.
 Reseal the bag and return any unused strips to the refrigerator. - 3.
-Pipette 50 μl of each calibrator, control and specimen sample into correspondingly labelled wells in duplicate. - 4.
-Pipette 100 μl of the conjugate working solution into each well (We recommend using a multichannel pipette).

-- 5. Incubate on a plate shaker (approximately 200 rpm) for 30 minutes at room temperature. - 6.
-Wash the wells 5 times with 300 μ l of diluted wash buffer per well and tap the plate firmly against absorbent paper to ensure that it is dry (The use of a washer is recommended). - 7.
-Pipette 100 μl of chemiluminescence working substrate solution into each well.
-(We recommend using a multichannel pipette). - 8.
-Incubate on a plate shaker (approximately 200 rpm) for 10-15 minutes at room temperature. - 9.
-Measure the RLUs in each well on a microplate luminometer within 20 minutes after addition of the substrate.
+Pipette 50 μL of each standard, control and specimen sample into correspondingly labelled wells in duplicate. - 4.
+Pipette 100 μL of the conjugate working solution into each well (We recommend using a multichannel pipette). - 5.
+Incubate on a plate shaker (approximately 200 rpm) for 1 hour at room temperature. - 6.
+Wash the wells 3 times with 300 μ L of diluted wash buffer per well and tap the plate firmly against absorbent paper to ensure that it is dry (The use of a washer is recommended). - 7.
+Pipette 150 μL of TMB substrate into each well at timed intervals. - 8.
+Incubate on a plate shaker for 10-15 minutes at room temperature (or until standard A attains dark blue colour for desired OD). - 9.
+Pipette 50 μL of stop solution into each well at the same timed intervals as in step 7. - 10.
+Read the plate on a microwell plate reader at 450 nm within 20 minutes after addition of the stop solution.